Weigh My Ride

 • Vehicle Maximum Allowable TBM:

 Ensure the maximum allowable TBM of the tow vehicle can accommodate at least ~10% of the trailer’s ATM i.e. a 3T caravan will have an estimated 300 kg TBM.
+Note the TBM is calculated as part of your tow vehicle’s payload.
+In most cases, this assumes ~half the available payload.

 • Trailer Design:

 Choose a trailer that suits your specific needs (i.e. onroad/offroad) and is well designed to achieve optimum balance and TBM.
+Ideally with water tanks front and rear, or close to the axle, with heavy items evenly placed side to side, and front to rear (i.e fridge, batteries etc).

 Conclusion

-Understanding GCM is vital for anyone involved in towing, whether for recreational purposes or professional use.
+Understanding Gross Combined Mass is vital for anyone involved in towing, whether for recreational purposes or professional use.
 By adhering to the specified GCM, you ensure the safety, legality, and efficiency of your towing setup.
 At Weigh My Ride, we provide professional towing assessment and weighing services to help you accurately measure and manage your vehicle and trailer’s weight, ensuring you stay within legal and safe towing limits.

 Remember, always check your vehicle’s manual for specific GCM details and seek professional advice if you are unsure about your towing setup.
 Safe towing is not just about having the right equipment but also about understanding and respecting the weight limits to ensure a safe and comfortable journey.